Yola21/Let_Them_Cook/README.md

 ### Code Quality
 Our team has prioritized top-notch code quality while steadfastly upholding functionality.
 Our coding approach adheres to specific principles, guaranteeing:

-- Singular Responsibility
+- Singular Responsibility: Each controller and service class have reponsibilty of just one.
+Like CookController have apis for cook only, PaymentService have only methods related to payment.
-- Open/Closed Principle
+- Open/Closed Principle: We have written and refactored code such that it is open of extension but closed for modification.
-- Liskov Substitution
+- Liskov Substitution: we created classes such that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.

 These principles form the foundation upon which our code is built, ensuring both quality and robust functionality.